telenovelachuan/predictive_widget_maintenance/references/failure_predicting.md

 2. Normalizing all feature values and y labels.
 Below is the distribution of y label for training set.
 ![y_train_distr](https://github.com/telenovelachuan/predictive_widget_maintenance/blob/master/reports/figures/failure_predicting/y_train_distr.png)

-3. Construct Keras MLP model for data merging all units.
+3. Constructing MLP model using Tensorflow Keras API.

 After tons of paramter tuning, it turned out that Dense layers of Lecun normal init and Adadelta optimizer, followed by leaky-ReLU activation outperformed all the other decent options.
 Model training early stopped at .58 r square, where overfitting began to populate.

 ![history_all](https://github.com/telenovelachuan/predictive_widget_maintenance/blob/master/reports/figures/failure_predicting/training_history_all.png)

 4. Use the trained model to predict the days until failure for new units.
 Compute the possibility of failure within next 30 days and average failure time predicted by the model on every row.